 What to Expect during Communion

 We believe that 'expression deepens impression,' so we leave space in the service for the work of God to deepen in us.
 Often we conclude our message with reflection questions that you can share with 1-2 people near you.
-You are welcome to share something simple or simply choose to listen.
+You are welcome to share and chat or simply listen.
 While this moment may make some of us squirm, we believe it's a vital antidote to our Silicon Valley culture of individualism, and a small but essential reminder that God is real and moving in our lives.